Ketamine High: How Does It Feel and What Are the Signs?

 - Loss of bodily sensations.
 That can manifest as feeling numbness in limbs.
 Walking on the ground without feeling one’s feet can be experienced as floating.
 People can walk in slow motion or show excessive Loss of sensorimotor sensation usually leads to a lack of motor coordination.
 It is easy for a ketamine user to lose balance and fall over.

 - Muscle rigidity.
 In more acute doses, sensations can be lost completely, to the point of losing control over one’s limbs.
 The muscles become rigid so that the arms and legs are difficult to control.
 It can become hard to lift a limb or even to move it altogether.
 That is the state commonly referred to as K-whole.
 It could be described as hypertonia in medical terms.
-Experiencing that can be very scary, especially if it is the first time or if you are not aware what is happening.
+Experiencing that can be very scary, especially if it is the first time or if one is not aware what is happening.
 But that is also the state, which many ketamine users seek.

 - Blurred speech.
 Another consequence of sedation and muscle rigidity is a lack of coordination of all the muscles involved in speech.
 As a result, the person can seem confused and can speak very unclearly.